CDRT/docs/bios/settings/thinkcenter/hard_disk_password.md

 <details><summary>Require HDP on System Boot</summary>

+Hard Disk Password (HDP).

 Options:

-One of 3 possible options for the Hard Disk Password (HDP):

 1.  **Auto** - HDP will be required if the Hard Disk is in lock status when the system starts from the full off, hibernate or restart state.
 Default.
 2. Power On - HDP will be required when the system starts from the full off or hibernate state.